synnack/sogosync/README.md

 Read the Z-Push install instructions in the INSTALL file, or this document: [Configure Z-Push (Remote ActiveSync for Mobile Devices)](http://doc.zarafa.com/7.0/Administrator_Manual/en-US/html/_zpush.html)

+Note: Z-Push is mean to be use with mod_php, if using FastCGI, additional configuration are need in Apache, please refer to the [wiki](https://github.com/xbgmsharp/sogosync/wiki).

 Configuration
 -------------